Skip to main content

 Caril de Camarão

-Shrimp curry cooked in creamy sauce made with coconut milk, tomatoes, onions and a blend of spices including coriander, turmeric and piri-piri.
-The fresh shrimp are mixed with the sauce, absorbing its rich flavours.
-Typically served with white rice.
+Shrimp curry in a creamy sauce of coconut milk, tomatoes and onions, spiced with coriander, turmeric and piri-piri.
+The fresh shrimp soak up the sauce as they cook.
+Served with white rice.

 Cacana